Build a Safety Net With a Professional Liability Insurance Policy

 A general liability insurance policy will only cover claims stemming from bodily injury, property damage, personal injury or an advertising injury.
 But what if a client sues for damages that result from you or your company’s negligence, misrepresentation, violations of good faith or error or failure to render an opinion or offer a service?

 Professional liability insurance policies can cover judgments, attorney fees, court costs and settlements.
-Even if claims are found to be unwarranted, extended litigation can drain a company’s cash reserves in a heartbeat or even cause bankruptcy.
+Even if claims are found to be unwarranted, extended litigation can drain a company’s cash reserves or even cause bankruptcy.

 Who needs a professional business liability insurance policy?

-Professional people are expected to have a certain level of competence in their particular discipline.
-It’s also expected that they will professionally and accurately perform their services, according to the common standards of conduct of their profession.
-Intended or unintended, if a professional person fails on the job, they can be held responsible for any harm they cause to another person or business.
+Professionals are expected to have a certain level of competence in their disciplines.
+It’s also expected that they will accurately perform their services, according to the common standards of conduct for their profession.
+If a professional makes a mistake on the job, they can be held responsible for any harm they cause to a person or business.

 Professional liability insurance policies are generally issued on a claims-made basis, meaning that the coverage extends only to events that occurred during the period in which the coverage was active.
 It’s important to not let coverage lapse in order to ensure continuous protection against damaging events even if they occurred in the past.